Garlic for Dogs - Health Benefits, Preparation, Use, Safe Dosage

 other members of the allium family, including - c

-hives, leeks, shallots and onions are toxic to dogs.
+hives, leeks, shallots and onions are toxic to dogs and cats.

 Health benefits of garlic for dogs